 Thomas Alan Schwartz

-Professor of Political Science; Professor of European Studies
+Distinguished Professor of History, Professor of Political Science and European Studies

 Professor Schwartz has held fellowships from the Social Science Research Council, the German Historical Society, the Norwegian Nobel Institute, the Woodrow Wilson International Center for Scholars, and the Center for the Study of European Integration.
 He has served as President of the Society of Historians of American Foreign Relations.
 He served on the United States Department of State’s Historical Advisory Committee as the representative of the Organization of American Historians from 2005-2008.
 Professor Schwartz received The Madison Sarratt Prize for Excellence in Undergraduate Teaching on April 3, 2013 at the Spring Faculty Assembly, Vanderbilt University.
 In 2008 Professor Schwartz received the Annual Alumni Education Award from the Vanderbilt Alumni Association.
 Schwartz is the recipient of the 2008 Book Award by Chi Chapter of the Kappa Alpha Order.
 This award is given to a faculty member who has been particularly influential in the lives and education of members of KAO.
-Professor Schwartz presented The 2010 Herbert S. Schell Annual Lecture in American History, "Henry Kissinger, Vietnam, and Iraq: The Problem of Realism in American Foreign Policy," on October 18, 2010.
-Professor Schwartz presented, "The Arab Spring: Revolution in the Middle East," on April 19, 2011, as part of the Samuel L. Shannon distinguished Lecture Series at Tennessee State University.
-Professor Schwartz has presented lectures for the OAH Distinguished Lecturers Program, please click here to see the list of lectures.
+Professor Schwartz presented, "The Arab Spring: Revolution in the Middle East," on April 19, 2011, as part of the Samuel L. Shannon Distinguished Lecture Series at Tennessee State University.
+Professor Schwartz has also presented lectures for the OAH Distinguished Lecturers Program.

 Read about the controversy over the State Department’s Historian’s office and the “Foreign Relations of the United States” publication: